 The "Never" List (Highly Toxic)

-- Sago Palm: This isn't a true palm.
-It's incredibly dangerous; even one seed can be fatal.
+- Sago Palm: This isn't a true palm—it's a cycad that contains cycasin, a toxin so potent that even one seed can cause liver failure and death.

-- Azalea & Oleander: Both can cause serious heart and nervous system issues.
+- Azalea & Oleander: Both can cause serious cardiovascular and neurological signs.
+Oleander contains the cardiac glycoside oleandrin throughout the plant.

 The "Keep Out of Reach" List (Irritants)